 - a slow-moving product takes up all your storage space

 - your manufacturer runs out of your product and you have orders to fill

 - your manufacturer discontinues your product without warning

 It’s not a matter of if problems arise, but when.
-That is the reason you need to have reliable inventory management strategy.
+That is the reason you need to have a reliable inventory management strategy.

 A huge part of good inventory management comes down to accurately predicting demand.
 Make no mistake, this is incredibly hard to do.
 There are so many variables involved and you’ll never know for sure exactly what’s coming — but you can get close.
-Here are a few things to look at when projecting your future sales:

 - trends in the market